mikebgx/LJC_wshop_forTalk/README.md

-# LJC_wshop_forTalk for LJC/JavaWorkshop.git Intro to Java workshop.
+# LJC_wshop_forTalk - Demos to talk through at event

-#  mikebgx/LJC_wshop_forTalk.git is repo for T_nn projects.
-#   which are demos to walk through uncommenting 1 step at a time, for (T)alk
+For LJC/JavaWorkshop.git Intro to Java workshop. mikebgx/LJC_wshop_forTalk.git is repo for T_nn projects. which are demos to walk through uncommenting 1 step at a time, for (T)alk

 For event, clone the main Handout repo into a folder eg JavaWorkshop/